MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-limitations.md

 ## System limits on processing rules

 Data Activator allows you to alert others in your organization or kick off workflows when specific conditions defined on time series data are met.
 Based on the defined rule condition, the system might need to evaluate the rule over an amount of stored data to run your rule.
 For the system to continue to function well for all users, there is a limit to the total amount of data that can be processed.
-This helps Data Activator retain the resources it needs to process data and rules successfully.
+System limits help Data Activator retain the resources it needs to process data and rules successfully.

 ### Limits on Power BI rules built on timestamped data